1980 Italian regional elections

 The Italian regional elections of 1980 were held on 8 and 9 June.
 The fifteen ordinary regions, created in 1970, elected their third assemblies.

 Electoral system

 The pure party-list proportional representation had traditionally become the electoral system of Italy, and it was adopted for the regional vote too.
 Each Italian province corresponded to a constituency electing a group of candidates.
 At constituency level, seats were divided between open lists using the largest remainder method with Droop quota.
 Remaining votes and seats were transferred at regional level, where they were divided using the Hare quota, and automatically distributed to best losers into the local lists.

+Regional elections were subsidized butte national government in 1980, at a cost of 15 billion lire.